KasraIDK/Simple-Calculator/README.md

-# Simple-Calculator
+# stupid little rewrite
-incredibly simple and stupid calculator app made in java to learn java and git
+rewrite of the main java calculator in rust, BUT, using discord as the IDE!